Holidays and administrative leave

 Eligible employees who are scheduled to work these days may leave work early and receive pay for the entire day.
 Employees who take a sick day or vacation day on a Friday when the college closes early will be charged for a full day of sick time or vacation.

 This time off during the summer is considered administrative leave and may not be accrued, carried over, traded, used as compensatory time or otherwise paid if not taken.
 Employees who are not scheduled to work during an administrative leave day will not be paid for the time.
-Administrative leave half days for 2024 are listed below.
+Administrative leave days for 2026 will be determined by the College President in the Spring.

 Holiday pay